yt-project/unyt/docs/usage.rst

 An equivalency is a way to define a mapping to convert from one unit to another even if the two units are not dimensionally equivalent.
-This usually involves some sort of shorthand or hueristic understanding of the problem under consideration.
+This usually involves some sort of shorthand or heuristic understanding of the problem under consideration.
 Only use one of these equivalencies if it makes sense to use it for the problem you are working on.